vsummet/cms230notes/c-chap02.md

 The first column in the listing shows the permissions for each file, specifying who is allowed to read, write, and execute it.
 The second column specifies the number of "links" to the file.
 We'll defer discussion of these two items for now.

 The third and fourth columns specify the owner of the file and the owner's group.
-In the Cloud9 environment these will always be
+In the Mimir environment these will always be
-`ubuntu`.
+`root`.

 The fifth column is the size of the file in bytes.
 The other columns list the last time the file was modified.